adammurdoch/dependency-graph-as-task-inputs/README.md

 Some things to try:

 - Run this again.
 The configuration cache entry is reused and the report is up-to-date.
 - Change a library source file, for example in `libs/lib2/`.
 The configuration cache entry is reused, the artifacts are rebuild and the report generated again.
-The artifact files are declared as inputs to the report task so when their content changes the report is run again.
+The artifact files are declared as inputs to the report task so when their content changes the report generated.
 - Change the dependency graph, for example by changing `libs/lib2/build.gradle.kts`.
-In this case, the configuration cache entry is discarded because one of its inputs have changed, and the report is generated again.
+The configuration cache entry is discarded because one of its inputs have changed, and the report is generated because the set of artifacts has changed.

 ## Dependency graph